-In many cases, the increase in crime rates affect the security potential of the company's property, although the company's operational units are actively working to prevent this, and in cases where crime cannot be prevented, the company seeks to facilitate the investigation through the cooperation with the law enforcement agencies.
+In many cases, the overall crime rates affect the security level of the company's property, although the company's operational units are actively working to prevent this, and in cases where crime cannot be prevented, the company seeks to facilitate the investigation through the cooperation with the law enforcement agencies.

-Unfortunately, the company cannot control the level of crime and criminality in the country and therefore it is impossible to completely eliminate the risk factors in this regard, but it is necessary to note the declining trend observed in recent years in terms of robbery of self-service terminals.
+Unfortunately, it is impossible to completely eliminate crime factor and associated risk factors in this regard, but it is necessary to note the declining trend observed in recent years in terms of robbery of self-service terminals.